To Contact our Research Team

 Publications

 Mirza AI, Zhu F, Knox N, Forbes JD, Van Domselaar G, Bernstein CN, Graham M, Marrie RA, Hart, J Yeh EA, Arnold D, Bar-Or A, O’Mahony J, Zhao Y, Hsiao W, Banwell B, Waubant E, Tremlett H. Metagenomic analysis of the pediatric-onset multiple sclerosis gut microbiome.
-Neurology 2022; in press.
+Neurology 2022; 98(10): e1050-e1063.

 Pratt M, Forbes JD, Knox NC, Van Domselaar G, Bernstein CN.
 Colorectal cancer screening in IBD - can characterization of GI microbiome signatures enhance neoplasia detection?
 Gastroenterology 2022.
 Jan 5: S0016-5085.